oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Issuer MUST ensure that a new salt value is chosen for each claim, including when the same claim name occurs at different places in the structure of the SD-JWT.
-This can be seen in Example 3 in the Appendix, where multiple claims with the name `type` appear, but each of them has a different salt.
+This can be seen in the example in (#example-complex-structured-sd-jwt), where multiple claims with the name `type` appear, but each of them has a different salt.